Lucas Pope: Early life

-Video game development
+Career

-Pope collaborated with other video game modders, including working on an officially-sanctioned mod by Sony Pictures to promote Anaconda.
+Pope collaborated with other video game modders, including working on an officially-sanctioned Quake mod by Sony Pictures to promote Anaconda.
 Pope and another set of modders decided to form their own studio, Ratloop, releasing the total Quake conversion mod Malice in 1997.
 Ratloop struggled with distribution through retail channels.
 While Walmart would help distribute their game, the chain required Ratloop to have 5,000 copies ready to ship within 24 hours at any time, requiring Ratloop to secure a publisher to help.
 After a first failed 3D game, Ratloop decided to develop a car repair game, Gearhead Garage.
 It was successful enough to be picked up by Activision for retail distribution, and gave Ratloop sufficient funds to try a number of experimental games, something which had interested Pope.
 However, none of these were published, and facing competition from other studios, particularly from Eastern Europe, that could make games at substantially lower prices, Ratloop became dormant.